riding atv

 Registered OHVs literally have thousands of miles of riding opportunity in North Dakota.
 In general, OHV's may ride on:

-• The highway right of way, bottom of the ditch or along the outslope.
+• The highway right of way, the bottom of the ditch or along the outslope.
 It is illegal to operate on the shoulder or inside slope.

 • A gravel, dirt, or loose surface roadway.

-• Frozen waters where you have legal access.
-Be careful of open water and thin ice.
+• Frozen waters where you have legal access (be careful of open water and thin ice).

 Most of the area around Medora is within Little Missouri National Grasslands.
 All motorized recreation can be enjoyed on established roads and trails.
 Note that cross-country motorized and off-trail motorized vehicle use is prohibited on the Dakota Prairie Grasslands.
 There are no trails in the national park that allow motorized or mechanized vehicles.